dgarcia360/openapi-boilerplate/README.md

   </div>
 </h1>

-# OpenAPI boilerplate

 ![build](https://github.com/dgarcia360/openapi-boilerplate/workflows/build/badge.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# OpenAPI boilerplate

 A starter template for **OpenAPI Specification** (OAS) projects.

-This project breaks the [Swagger Petstore](https://petstore.swagger.io/) example from the official documentation into smaller files.
+This project splits the [Swagger Petstore](https://petstore.swagger.io/) example from the official documentation into smaller files.
 It also adds handy commands to build, lint, and preview the OpenAPI document from the terminal.

-Either if you want to create a new OpenAPI document from scratch or you already have it defined, you can use this template to guide the organization of your project.
+You can use this template to guide the organization of your project.
+Either if you want to create a new OpenAPI document from scratch or if you already have it defined.

 ## Features

 * 📝 Write OpenAPI definitions in different files.
 * 🔀 Combine all files with [APIDevTools/swagger-cli](https://github.com/APIDevTools/swagger-cli).
 * ✅ Validate and lint the OpenAPI document with [stoplight/spectral](https://github.com/stoplight/spectral).
 * ✨ Publish reference docs with [redocly/redoc](https://github.com/Redocly/redoc) & GitHub Pages.

 ## Why?

-When documenting APIs following the OpenAPI spec, I always ended with documents of thousands of lines, which were a nightmare to maintain.
+When I used to document APIs following the OpenAPI spec, I always ended up with documents of thousands of lines, which were a nightmare to maintain.

-For this reason, I explored how to split OpenAPI documents and described the process in my [blog](https://davidgarcia.dev/posts/how-to-split-open-api-spec-into-multiple-files/).
-The result of the research was this opinionated template to define, test, and publish modular OpenAPI projects.
+For this reason, I explored how to split OpenAPI documents.
+Jump over to my [blog](https://davidgarcia.dev/posts/how-to-split-open-api-spec-into-multiple-files/) to learn more about the process .
+Based on my research, I created this opinionated template to define, test, and publish modular OpenAPI projects.

-By splitting a large OpenAPI spec into multiple files, your project becomes much more maintainable and the documentation journey enjoyable.
-In my case, I have also noticed that other developers are more willing to contribute and propose changes to the document when this is properly organized.
+Properly organizing your project comes with great advantages.
+By splitting a large OpenAPI spec into multiple files, it will not only be much easier to handle.
+Documenting it will be much more enjoyable, too.
+I also regularly get the feedback that other developers are more willing to contribute and propose changes to the document when it is properly organized.

 ## Getting started